-Null Hypothesis 4 can be rejected for "update your status" with p < .04 and "publish content to your wall" with p < .05.
+The null hypothesis can be rejected for "update your status" with p < .04 and "publish content to your wall" with p < .05.
 It cannot be rejected for "share items with others" nor "create and modify notes" with a reasonable level of confidence.